-In Summer 2018, Stanford Pre-Collegiate Studies will begin offering Stanford AI4ALL, a three-week residential program for young women in grade 9 that aims to increase gender diversity in computer science.
-Now renamed from SAILORS, this program will continue to be based in the Stanford Artificial Intelligence Laboratory, but with a new, updated curriculum developed by AI4ALL, a nonprofit organization dedicated to training the next generation of AI researchers.
+SAIL and HAI offer Stanford AI4ALL, a three-week online program for young students in grade 9 that aims to increase diversity in computer science.
+This year program is co-organized by the Stanford Artificial Intelligence Laboratory and the Stanford Institute for Human-Centered Artificial Intelligence (HAI), but with a new, updated curriculum developed by AI4ALL, a nonprofit organization dedicated to training the next generation of AI researchers.
 Both SAILORS and AI4ALL were founded by Dr. Fei-Fei Li (Stanford University) and Dr. Olga Russakovsky (Princeton University), two world-renowned AI researchers dedicated to expanding access to their field.
-Similar to how AI is used in game of poker.

-Stanford AI4ALL seeks motivated young women in grade 9 to participate in a life-changing, three-week residential summer program next year.
-For program dates and application details, please visit our new website: http://ai4all.stanford.edu/.
+Stanford AI4ALL seeks motivated young and eager students in 9th grade (raising 10th graders during the summer) to participate in a life-changing, three-week online summer program.
+For application details, follow the link below.

 Financial aid is available.

 The aim of the Logic for All project is to bring Logic education to secondary schools across the country.
 Our work on this project includes research on the foundations of logic, the development of innovative educational materials and educational technology, and the use of these innovations in traditional courses, MOOCs, and summer camps for high school students and high school teachers.
 For more information, please visit http://intrologic.stanford.edu.